The OEM tires on your Toyota Tacoma are adequate for most purposes, but they aren’t the best at one thing.

 But keep in mind that tire sizes for each generation of the Tacoma come down to its trim level and the specific package that it came with originally, so it will vary a bit from truck to truck.

-Generally, you can get away with increasing your tire’s height and width by 3% with the requirement of a Tacoma leveling kit.
+Generally, you can get away with increasing your tire’s height and width by 3% with the need to install a Tacoma leveling kit.
 This will give you an extra 1” in height and 3” in width.
 Tire dealers call this a “plus 1” tire size increase.

-Another thing to remember is that if you do install a lift kit or leveling kit, you can add 1” in tire height for every 1” of lift.
+Another thing to remember is that if you do install a leveling or lift kit on your Tacoma, you can add 1” in tire height for every 1” of lift.

 This doesn’t apply to tire width though.
 Installing wider tires has to do with choosing wider rims with the right amount of backspacing and offset.

-For example, installing taller tires will require you to raise your truck with either a leveling kit or a lift kit.
-But installing wider tires will require you to choose the right rim offset to avoid rubbing issues.
+For example, installing taller tires will require you to raise your truck with either a leveling or lift kit.
+However, installing wider tires will require you to choose the right rim offset to avoid rubbing issues.